 AZO is a foaming agent used in various industries, including plastics, to reduce the weight of manufactured products and thus impart certain properties to the finished product.
 It is a yellow powder that, when heated to between 200°C and 210°C, emits a large volume of gas consisting of carbon monoxide, nitrogen, and trace amounts of ammonia.
 In the food industry, it has been gradually replaced by other types of enzymatic foaming agents due to the minute presence of a compound called semicarbazide, although to date, no direct risks to human health have been proven.

-Among the properties that the azodicarbonamide This gives plastic a cost reduction due to the low weight of finished parts, without sacrificing physical and mechanical properties, and allows it to be used as thermal, impact, or sound insulation.
-The use of azodicarbonamide In polymers, a particle size between 3-7 microns is recommended to reduce the probability of cracking and ensure uniform foaming, although more economical grades with particle sizes up to 18 microns are available.
+Among the properties that azodicarbonamide imparts to plastics are cost reduction due to the lower weight of finished parts without sacrificing physical or mechanical properties, as well as its use as a thermal, impact, or sound insulator.
+The use of azodicarbonamide in polymers is recommended with a particle size between 3–7 microns to minimize the likelihood of cracking and to ensure uniform foaming, although more economical grades with particle sizes up to 18 microns are also available.

 How is it used?

-Usually, adapting the use of azodicarbonamide It is usually a trial-and-error process that not all plant managers want to undertake due to the time and costs involved.
-The trick is to find a balance between the following variables: time (process speed), temperature, and melting.
-Usually the azodicarbonamide It imparts a yellow color to the finished product, giving it an undesirable hue for customers, which indicates that the material has not fully reacted.
-The base polymer and its viscosity are key to determining the processing speed and temperature, since extreme conditions only result in foam collapse, degradation, and an increase in polymer density.
+Adapting the use of azodicarbonamide is usually a trial-and-error process that not all plant managers are willing to undertake due to the time and costs involved.
+The key is to find a balance among the following variables: time (process speed), temperature, and fusion.
+Typically, azodicarbonamide imparts a yellow color to the finished product, resulting in an undesirable hue for customers, which indicates that the material has not fully reacted.
+The base polymer and its resulting viscosity are critical for determining the processing speed and temperature, as extreme conditions can collapse the foam, degrade it, and increase the polymer density.

-Although the azodicarbonamide It has a reaction temperature of 200°C, and foaming begins at 160°C. With proper process control, the yellow color can be significantly reduced, even resulting in a white foam.
-Maintaining a low-turbulence process is important, as this generally negatively impacts plant productivity.
-Reducing temperatures and increasing exposure times will help improve product quality.
-Adding a small amount of white pigment or titanium dioxide will help mask the yellowish tint.
+Although azodicarbonamide has a reaction temperature of 200°C, it begins to foam at around 160°C. If the process is carefully controlled, the yellow coloration can be significantly reduced, and the foam can even become white.
+It is important to maintain a low-turbulence process, which generally conflicts with plant productivity.
+Lowering temperatures and increasing exposure times will help improve product quality.
+Adding a small amount of white pigment, such as titanium dioxide, can help mask the yellowish hue.

-Many of our customers have concerns about the unpleasant odor emitted by the azodicarbonamide, Therefore, it is recommended that you let your finished product rest to reduce this property.
-Doing so will considerably reduce this unpleasant odor.
-Reducing the AZO dosage can also decrease the odor and yellowing, but it will be important to make adjustments to the process to find a foaming equilibrium.
+Many of our customers are concerned about the unpleasant odor emitted by azodicarbonamide.
+It is recommended to let the finished product rest, which will significantly reduce this odor.
+Lowering the AZO dosage can also decrease both odor and yellowing; however, it is important to adjust the process to reestablish a balanced foaming point.

 On the other hand, adding the azodicarbonamide In a pre-mixing process involving high friction and temperature, it is not recommended to add it; instead, it should be added later at low temperatures and for a sufficient time to achieve good dispersion within the polymer.
 If added in pellet form as a finished product, liquid dispersants can be used to improve adhesion to the plastic and enhance dispersion throughout the batch.